Aadv1k/deimos/README.md

         --gray                convert image to grayscale
-        --sharpen             sharpen image via an unsharp mask --global-threshold    apply the global threshold filter over the image, `sigma` would be the threshold --sigma               specify the sigma for the convolutions --kernel              define the kernel size for convolutions (if applicable)
+        --sharpen             sharpen image via an unsharp mask --global-threshold    apply the global threshold filter over the image, `sigma` would be the threshold --otsu-threshold      apply the Otsu's threshold filter over the image --sigma               specify the sigma for the convolutions --kernel              define the kernel size for convolutions (if applicable)
 ```